fleetdm/fleet/docs/1-Using-Fleet/2-fleetctl-CLI.md

 When managing multiple Fleet environments, you may want to move queries and/or packs from one environment (exporter) to the other (importer).

-1. With your exporter Fleet instance running, run `fleetctl get queries --yaml > queries.yml`.
+1. With your exporter Fleet environment running, run `fleetctl get queries --yaml > queries.yml`.
 This will write a list of all queries in yaml syntax to a file named queries.yml.
-2. With your exporter Fleet instance running, run `fleetctl get packs --yaml > packs.yml`.
+2. With your exporter Fleet environment running, run `fleetctl get packs --yaml > packs.yml`.
 This will write a list of all query packs in yaml syntax to a file named packs.yml.
-3. Now, with your importer Fleet instance running, run `fleetctl apply -f queries.yml`.
+3. Now, with your importer Fleet environment running, run `fleetctl apply -f queries.yml`.
 This will import all the queries from your new queries.yml file into your importer Fleet instance.
-4. With your importer Fleet instance running, run `fleetctl apply -f packs.yml`.
+4. With your importer Fleet environment running, run `fleetctl apply -f packs.yml`.
 This will import all the query packs along with the correct queries (that you just imported) into your importer Fleet instance.

 ### Host labels